Brice, Appalachian State upset No. 14 Coastal Carolina 30-27

 AP Sports Writer

-The Mountaineers moved into the driver’s seat in the conference’s East division and could prevent Coastal Carolina (6-1, 2-1) from reaching the championship game.
+The Mountaineers moved into the driver’s seat in the conference’s East division and the loss could prevent Coastal Carolina (6-1, 2-1) from reaching the championship game.

+“We’re in control of our own destiny right now,” said Appalachian State coach Shawn Clark, whose team bounced back from a 41-13 loss last week at Louisiana-Lafayette.
+“I’m so proud of this team and everyone involved in our organization.”

-Coastal Carolina came in averaging 48.8 points, but the Chanticleers were outgained 575 to 376 and the offense struggled to protect McCall in the second half.
+Coastal Carolina came in averaging 48.8 points, but the Chanticleers were outgained 575 to 376 and the offense struggled to protect QB Grayson McCall in the second half.

-Appalachian State’s defense forced three Coastal Carolina punts in the fourth quarter, setting up Brice and the offense with great field position at the Mountaineers 38 for their final drive.
+Appalachian State’s defense forced three Coastal Carolina punts on their final three possessions, the last of which set up Brice and the offense with great field position at the Mountaineers 38.
 From there, Brice went to Williams on consecutive throws of 19 and 16 yards to reach field goal range.

 Appalachian State was careful not to score a touchdown in the closing seconds to prevent Coastal Carolina from getting the ball again with Peoples even going down on a knee at the end of one run instead of crossing the goal line.
 The Mountaineers ran the clock down to 3 seconds before Staton took the field for the winner.